open-pioneer/trails-starter/docs/dev/Guide.md

 </html>
 ```

-To provide API functions a service providing `"runtime.ApiExtension"` needs to be implemented.
+To provide API functions a service providing `"integration.ApiExtension"` needs to be implemented.
-The service must implement the `ApiExtension` interface from `@open-pioneer/runtime`.
+The service must implement the `ApiExtension` interface from `@open-pioneer/integration`.
 Functions returned from `getApiMethods()` will automatically be added as methods on the web component's API object.

 For example: